RyanNavillus/Syllabus/docs-source/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Creating a Syllabus Curriculum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Either use one of the curricula built into Syllabus, or create your own by extending the :ref:`Curriculum <Curriculum>` class.
+Either use one of the curricula built into Syllabus, or create your own by extending the :ref:`Curriculum API` class.

 .. code-block:: python